Heucles/ddd-review-dot-net-core/README.md

 * It is a good idea to comission all of the communications with the database to repositories, even if such communications bypass the ORM (using SQL directly or calling stored procedures manually).

+9. Bounded Contexts:

+    It is a fundamental pattern for DDD, it is for when your project grows and you have more people working on the project and becomes harder to have a single unified model for the hole project.

+    ![alt text][bounded-contexts-1]

+    [bounded-contexts-1]: README-REFs/bounded-contexts-1.png

+    ![alt text][bounded-contexts-2]

+    [bounded-contexts-2]: README-REFs/bounded-contexts-2.png

+10. Bounded Contexts vs Sub-Domains:

+    Those are also very fundamental concepts which are constantly mistaken by programmers while discussing DDD.

+    They should have a relationship proportion of 1 to 1 being that the sub-domain relates to the problem that you are trying to solve, as the bounded-context is most likely the representation of the sub-domain in the solution being implemented.

+    ![alt text][bounded-context-vs-subdomain-1]

+    [bounded-context-vs-subdomain-1]: README-REFs/bounded-context-vs-subdomain-1.png

+    ![alt text][bounded-context-vs-subdomain-2]

+    [bounded-context-vs-subdomain-2]: README-REFs/bounded-context-vs-subdomain-2.png

 9. Creting the database:

     1. Docker command: